sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

 * Centos 7 platform
 * You have some way to store these artifacts and make them available for systems in your environment

 _NOTE: Compiled gems are tied to the Ruby version they are compiled for.
-If Sensu upgrade Ruby 2.4 -> Ruby 2.5, packages will need to be rebuilt._
+If Sensu upgrades Ruby 2.4 -> Ruby 2.5, packages will need to be rebuilt._
 _NOTE: Compiled gems are tied to CPU architecture for which they are compiled on._

 ## Installing The Build Toolchain